HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 1. Image breakpoints for performance budget
 2. Caching efficiencies

-The fewer the number of image candidates, the greater the likelihood of the asset being cached, and if a CDN is being used, the greater the likelihood of it being available on a client’s nearest edge.
+The fewer the number of image candidates, the greater the likelihood of the asset being cached, and if a CDN is being used, the greater the likelihood of it being available on a client's nearest edge.
 However the greater the difference in media dimensions, the more likely we are to end up serving media which is less suited to the device and context in question.

 ##### Srcset: quantity of image candidates